xvelastin/unityaudioutility/README.md

 **[DistributeSoundObjects](GameObject%20Control/DistributeAudioObjects.cs):** Randomly distributes prefabs in a given dropArea gameobject (takes scale values of a reference gameobject, eg. with a collider).
 Intended for distributing individual stems of larger ambiences eg. bird audio objects in a forest area.

 # Get In Touch
 You can contact me on discord (blubberbaleen#2086) for complaints, feedback and praise.
-If you'd like to work together on your next gaming project, you can find my portfolio over at my [website](https://www.xaviervelastin.com/gameaudio).
+If you'd like to work together on your next Unity project, you can find my portfolio over at my [website](https://www.xaviervelastin.com/gameaudio).

 # Screenshots